Home Purchase & Repair Financing All in One Loan Program

 - Properties with non-conforming construction that cannot be remedied

 Get ready to kiss that blue shag carpet goodbye.
 Think this loan sounds like it could be right for you?
-Get a free rate quote today, or give us a call at 877.245.8383.
+Start the conversation with one of our licensed loan officers.

 CrossCountry Mortgage, Inc. is an FHA Approved Lending Institution, and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
 All loans subject to underwriting approval.
 Certain restrictions apply.
 Certificate of Eligibility required for VA loans.
 CrossCountry Mortgage, Inc. is an FHA Approved Lending Institution, and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
 All loans subject to underwriting approval.
 Certain restrictions apply.
 Certificate of Eligibility required for VA loans.
 USDA Loans: Borrower income limited to 115% of median income for the area.
 Borrowers must have reasonable credit histories.
 30-year loan term.
 Housing costs cannot exceed 29% of income; total debt payments cannot exceed 41% of income.
 Homes must meet state and HCFP building codes.
 Funding fee required.
 Available only in designated USDA rural areas.